kenmaready/funcster-api/README.md

 FLASK_APP=app.py
 FLASK_DEBUG=True
 FLASK_ENV=development
-DATABASE_URL= {path to your local postgres database for this app, including any needed password}
+DATABASE_URL={path to your local postgres database for this app, including any needed password}
-TEST_DATABASE_URL={this is only needed to run test_app.py; it is the path to your local postgres testing database, which should be separate from your regular database}
+TEST_DATABASE_URL={ path to your local postgres testing database, which should be separate from your regular database (only needed for test_app.py)}

 AUTH0_DOMAIN=funcster.auth0.com
 API_AUDIENCE=funcster-auth0-api